Pirlo leaves Juventus after disappointing year in charge - WHIZ News

 “Since in soccer, what counts are the victories, let’s remember them: in the space of a few short months Pirlo’s Juve has raised two trophies: The Italian Supercup and the Coppa Italia.
 And he, as coach, brought home brilliant victories on the most prestigious of fields, from San Siro to Camp Nou,” Juventus added.

 Pirlo’s replacement could be announced imminently.
-Former Juventus coach Massimiliano Allegri has reportedly signed a three-year deal at the club — only two seasons after his departure.
+Former Juventus coach Massimiliano Allegri has reportedly signed a three-year deal at the club — only two seasons after he was fired by the Bianconeri.

 Juventus won five straight league and cup doubles under Allegri and also reached two Champions League finals.